 Religion and spirituality are strong components of some programs and not others.
-For instance, while Alcoholics Anonymous (AA) defines itself as a spiritual program, it is heavily based on the early Oxford Group which is a Christian organization, and the book Alcoholics Anonymous uses, called The Big Book, mentions God 134 times.
+For instance, while Alcoholics Anonymous (AA) defines itself as a spiritual program, it is heavily based on the early Oxford Group, which is a Christian organization, and the book Alcoholics Anonymous uses, called The Big Book, mentions God 134 times.
 The program also uses mostly Christian prayers, proverbs, and bible verses in its materials.
-A program such as SMART Recovery on the other had does not include any explicitly religious or spiritual elements in its resources and approach.
+A program such as SMART Recovery, on the other hand, does not include any explicitly religious or spiritual elements in its resources and approach.

 As mentioned earlier (and in my book), I believe that each of the four camps has its place in recovery.
 Therefore, I believe that spirituality can play an important role in recovery from addiction for some people.
 Specifically, there are seven components of a spiritual practice that I believe can be crucial for recovery:

 Humans search for meaning in life.
 Everyone’s reason for it may be different, but the common theme is the need for purpose.
 Several studies (1,2) have shown that when an individual has a greater focus on purpose in life, that purpose has a positive influence on addiction treatment outcomes.
 Some people see having a higher power as giving them something to belong to that is stronger than themselves.
 For others, like myself, purpose is found in a greater good or calling that drives daily actions.
 Either way, seeing a bigger picture can be an incredible contribution to successful recovery.

 Making a Contribution